By Nava Atlas | On March 27, 2018 | Updated January 31, 2022 | Comments (2)

 Colette’s novels and stories featuring strong female characters were often inspired by her own experiences.
 Bold and sexually expressive, her stories were rather scandalous for their time, though the public loved them.

-Mary Ann Shadd Cary (October 9, 1823 – 1893) was best known for launching an abolitionist newspaper, The Provincial Freeman, in Windsor, Ontario.
+Mary Ann Shadd Cary (October 9, 1823 – June 5, 1893) was best known for launching the abolitionist newspaper, The Provincial Freeman, in Windsor, Ontario.
 She had the distinction of being the first woman publisher of any race or background in Canada, and the first African-American woman publisher in all of North America.

 In her role as editor and writer for the Freeman, Mary Ann advocated for the Black community in Canada and beyond.
 She worked tirelessly to break down the dual barriers of race and gender.